 - Defending reporters against subpoenas seeking confidential sources or notes;

 - Assessing website compliance with state and federal regulations; and

 - Designing and drafting rules for sweepstakes, contests, and other promotions.

 Rob’s clients range from the multinational publishing company to the solitary blogger, from the television talk-show host to the cartoonist, and from the documentary filmmaker to the publisher of a community newspaper.
 Much of Rob’s day-to-day work involves protecting his clients from litigation.
-As a former newspaper and magazine journalist, he is dedicated to helping journalists practice their craft aggressively and responsibly, without courting undue legal risk.
+As a former newspaper and magazine journalist, he is dedicated to helping journalists and reporters practice their craft aggressively and responsibly, without courting undue legal risk.
 He has conducted prepublication review of thousands of newspaper and magazine articles, as well as nonfiction books on politics, business, and ethics, as well as cooking.
 He has also served as legal counsel to documentary filmmakers.

 Rob plays an active role in the journalism community.
 He serves on the Supreme Judicial Court’s Judiciary-Media Committee.
 He is treasurer, and a member of the Executive Committee, of the New England First Amendment Coalition.
 As outside general counsel to the New England Newspaper and Press Association (NENPA), he established and continues to oversee an active legal hotline for the 400-plus community newspapers that are NENPA members.
 Since 2002, the New York-based American Society of Magazine Editors has selected Rob to provide its annual business and editorial law training for staff of print and online publications alike.